 PCS Orders are published and emailed to the Soldier’s AKO email address and to the unit S-1.
 If you are within six months of your report date and have not received your PCS Order please call 785-239-3163 for a status.

 OCONUS Bound - Soldiers on assignment to an OCONUS location are required to attend a Reassignment (levy) briefing.
-Reassignment briefings are held every Wednesday at 0900 in Building 217, Room B6, and registration begins at 0800.
+Reassignment briefings are held every Wednesday at 0900 in building 210.
+Registration begins at 0800.
 Spouses may attend.
 Duty uniform is not mandated and the briefing normally last 2 hours.
 Seniors may call for a desk side one-on-one brief.

 OCONUS bound Soldiers requesting family travel Command Sponsorship must submit the appropriate documentation for screening.
 They must also ensure they have at least 36 months service remaining for most OCONUS locations and 24 months remaining for Korea.
 Once the Reassignment office receives the completed family screening forms the request will be forwarded to the gaining command for consideration.

 PCS Orders will not be published until a family travel decision has been rendered by the gaining command.
 In certain circumstances, Soldier’s may request a modified PCS Order while awaiting a family travel decision.
 The modified PCS Order will not have a family travel authorization.

 OCONUS bound Soldiers that have elected to serve a without dependents tour will generally receive their PCS Order in 5 – 7 business days after attending the mandatory Overseas Reassignment briefing.